7db9a/lsk/README.md

 ## Optional (highly recommended) setup and deps

+lsk works out-of-the-box, but you may consider the following.

 ### xdotool

 You'll need xdotool installed to use `w` and `r` commands.
 Find it on your favorite package manager for your system.